UniFi vs Cisco Meraki: Small Business Network Cost Comparison

 Choose Meraki WiFi 7 if you prioritize:

-• Professional vendor support is included with WiFi 7 licensing
+- Professional vendor support included with WiFi 7 licensing

 WiFi 7 Implementation Recommendations

-Start with UniFi's U7 Pro ecosystem and evaluate WiFi 7 performance against requirements.
-The lower initial investment allows testing WiFi 7 capabilities without a significant financial commitment.
+For Cost-Conscious SMBs: Start with UniFi's U7 Pro ecosystem.
+The lower initial investment allows testing WiFi 7 capabilities without significant financial commitment.

-UniFi's flexibility and cost structure align well with businesses with internal IT resources or technical staff comfortable with community-supported WiFi 7 solutions.
+For Technical Organizations: UniFi's flexibility and cost structure align well with businesses having internal IT resources comfortable with community-supported solutions.

-Evaluate whether Meraki's advanced WiFi 7 features (CW9176I, CW9178I) justify the licensing costs based on specific high-density or ultra-low latency requirements.
+For Performance-Critical Deployments: Evaluate whether Meraki's advanced features (CW9176I, CW9178I) justify the licensing costs based on specific high-density or ultra-low latency requirements.

 Frequently Asked Questions